Skip to main content

 Yes.
 Americo life insurance policy ownership can be transferred to an ILIT using the Ownership Change Request form (Form 18-162-2).
 A Certificate of Trust and trustee identification are required.
 The three-year lookback rule applies: if the insured dies within three years of the ownership transfer, the death benefit may be included in the taxable estate for federal estate tax purposes.

 Each beneficiary must complete their own Claimant's Statement (included in the claim form packet mailed by Americo).
 A death certificate with final cause and manner of death is required; for policies of $150,000 or more, a certified copy is required and a copy will not be accepted.
 The original policy should be submitted if available.
 If a trust is named as beneficiary, trust documents or a Certificate of Trust are required.
-If the estate is the beneficiary, Letters of Administration or court appointment documents are needed.
+If the estate is the beneficiary, Letters Testamentary or Letters of Administration are needed.
 Only one death certificate is required regardless of the number of beneficiaries.

 Americo's Claims Department can be reached by phone at 1-816-641-2850, email at claims.operations@americo.com, and fax at 1-800-395-9238 for questions throughout the claims process.